Medieval and Early Modern Studies

 Students can major, minor, or simply take core classes offered by the program itself, as well as choosing from relevant classes in a variety of departments and disciplines.
 The program also coordinates with the Medieval Research Consortium and the Early Modern Studies Cluster, two groups that invite speakers to campus and hold other events of interest to medievalists and early modernists.
-We welcome inquiries about the Program and its affiliated groups; please contact Staff Advisor Lynda Jones, and Director, Professor Claire Waters.
+We welcome inquiries about the Program and its affiliated groups; please contact Staff Advisor Lynda Jones or the Director, Professor Claire Waters.

 The era from the fall of Rome to the end of the Baroque Era witnessed the rise of the intellectual, political, and cultural forces that shape modern western society and forms a bridge between the ancient civilizations of Greece, Rome, and the Middle East and modern times.
 This period also saw the great civilizations of feudal Japan and classical China in East Asia, of the Inca and the Maya in the Americas, and of the Mughal Empire in India, among others; Medieval and Early Modern Studies aims to offer a view of the richness of these worldwide cultures and their interactions during a period of tremendous exchange, both confrontational and cooperative.

 you study the medieval and early modern period?